CS417 Exam 3

 (c) Appended to the end of the entire table but an index file with sorted keys enables rapid lookup.

-(d) Added in a way to make sure the table remains sorted by a single key.
+(d) Added in a way to make sure the table remains sorted by a single key. - In Bigtable, what is the unit of distribution and load balancing?

 (a) A set of adjacent rows.